On your Ps

 - Sibling or step-sibling

-As well as the peer passenger restriction, following restrictions also apply to P1 drivers:
+As well as the peer passenger restriction, the following restrictions also apply to P1 drivers:

-- If your licence is cancelled or suspended as a result of a traffic offence, you're only allowed to carry one passenger in total (whatever their age) for the balance of your P1 period (there are exceptions to this rule)
+- If your licence is cancelled or suspended as a result of a traffic offence, you're only allowed to carry one passenger in total (whatever their age) for the rest of your P1 period (although there are exceptions to this rule)

-Rules and Restrictions for P1 AND P2 Drivers
+Rules and restrictions that apply to P1 AND P2 drivers

 The following rules and restrictions apply to both P1 AND P2 probationary drivers: